Chaosbohne/closeby/lib/README.md

 #lib/
-Content that is loaded first on client and server
+Contains all content that is loaded before meteor is executed on client and server side.

+##schema